 With the average household carrying over $15,000 in credit card debt, credit cards can really wreak havoc on your personal finance goals if they are not handled responsibly.
 If you only make minimum payments, you are looking at a hefty chunk in interest payments and many years of repayment.
 With that being said, that does not have to be you.

-This is an obvious tip but only applies if you feel you can't trust yourself with a credit card.
+This is an obvious tip to reduce debt but only applies if you feel you can't trust yourself with a credit card.
 If you typically handle them responsibly, there are good reasons to keep on using them as we will touch on.
 You also do not want to close any credit card accounts (especially older cards with high credit limits) as this can bring down your credit score.
 If you are putting them away, just try and charge something small every now and then to keep the account active.
 If not, the credit issuer may end up closing them.

 Right now you are bleeding money paying interest.
 Take advantage of the latest credit card offers and stop paying interest right now.
 The longest promotional offer for a balance transfer is 21 months and you can use that to your advantage and get your credit card debt paid off, interest fee.